 The town’s recent resurgence as a popular seaside destination for hipsters and those that would follow in their footsteps hasn’t escaped my notice, and I’m looking forward to exploring for myself.

 My friend and I walk along the waterfront and past the bright lights of Dreamland, the amusement park the town is known for.
 It’s closed today, but we still pop in to see the colorful rides and wish we could partake.

 Along the beach is an eye-catching building that houses the Turner Contemporary.
-The museum’s bright cafe is our lunch stop, which is convenient because our Southeastern 2FOR1 deal offers 10% off there.
-We agonize over the appetizing menu, then order at the counter.
-The server isn’t familiar with the deal, but honors it on trust and 10% comes off the bill.
+The museum’s bright cafe is our lunch stop, and we agonize over the appetizing menu before ordering at the counter.

 Sorted, we take our trays and sit down by a window overlooking the sea.
 Lunch is as good as it looks, and we’re glad we’ve come.

 Afterwards we spend some time in the museum, which is showing an exhibition on its namesake, JMW Turner.
 We admire the English Romantic landscape paintings and his signature style, then make our way back out to the waterfront to explore more of Margate.

 The places we discover are certainly to our liking.
 Vintage shops like Paraphernalia and Peony Village on King Street tempt us to browse, and the classic English streets have me reaching for my camera at every turn.

 I adore the historic buildings on Love Lane, not to mention the sweets at The Cupcake Cafe (we can’t help but stop for one or two).

 Emerging from the tangle of streets and squares, we continue along the waterfront, passing by the clock tower and lighthouse as we go.